mvolkmann/blog/src/astro.md

 This will output errors, warnings, and hints.

 To build the site for production, enter `npm run build`.
+This runs `astro check` and stops if there are any errors.
-This creates a `dist` directory containing all the files needed to deploy the site.
+Then it runs `astro build` which creates a `dist` directory containing all the files needed to deploy the site.
+The output lists all the generated files.

 To preview the built site, enter `npm run preview` and browse localhost:4321.